Yin Yang Topics

 Although it's a popular symbol in today's modern culture, few know exactly what the yin yang symbol truly represents.
 Yin and yang is present in feng shui imagery, and among other things, it represents balance and harmony.

 Philosophy of the Yin Yang

-Yin Yang and Feng Shui
+Balancing Yin Yang Energies in Feng Shui